How to Crochet the Picot Stitch Tutorial

-Learn the picot stitch in this easy crochet tutorial.
-Add picot to edgings and borders of your crochet projects for a beautiful design.
+Learn the crochet picot stitch in this easy tutorial.
+Add picot edging to the borders of your crochet projects for a beautiful design.

 The Picot Stitch is one of my favorite crochet techniques.
 I love the little detail it can add to an otherwise simple fabric.

-The picot is several chains that are then slip stitched together.
+The picot is a number of chains that are then slip stitched together.
 Usually a picot is written as chain 3, slip stitch to first chain made.

 This forms a little bloop, bump, bobbly thing.
 You get the idea.
 It’s much prettier in practice than any of those words might have you think.

-Sometimes I like to change up the number of chains for a large picot.
+Sometimes I like to change up the number of chain stitches for a large picot.
 But the standard is 3.

 Designs that use the Picot Stitch